myyk/git-democracy-example/README.md

 Example of usage of [git-democracy](https://github.com/myyk/git-democracy) github action

 # New Rules
-Only vegetarians can contribute to this project.
+Only vegans can contribute to this project.